openbaton/docs/docs/nfvo-how-to-use-gui.md

 ![NSD Graph][editNSD5]

+#### Launching the NSD

+In order to launch NSD press the *Action* near the NSD you want to lauch and press *launch*.
+You will be promted with a dialogue that will let you choose the key name for the NSR.
+You have 2 options in this case:
+1. Pick key that you have added to the NFVO or created with it, you can pick multiple keys too, and press *Launch* to use these keys later to access the VMs.
+2. Press *Launch with VIM key* in order to use the key you have mentioned in VIM instance JSON or to use no key at all(this will be the case if no key was mentioned in the VIM file).

+![NSD Launch][launchNSD]

 #### Virtual Network Function Descriptor Information
 In the list of Virtual Network Function Descriptors in NSD template you can click on the id of a Virtual Network Function Descriptor to get to this page